vadymmartyniuk/DjangoExample/README.md

 16. Now it's time to define our endpoints for lab4 app.
 To do so create ```urls.py``` file inside of ```lab4``` dir.
 Open this file and type this:
 ```
 from django.urls import path
-from .views import * # shortcur for a while
+from .views import * # shortcur for now

 app_name = 'lab4' # app_name that is used in templates
 urlpatterns = [